 - 1. In the opinion of the Directors: - a.
-The financial statements, notes and remuneration report of Australian Agricultural Company Limited for the year ended 31 March 2024 are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 31 March 2024 and of its performance for the year ended on that date. - ii.
+The financial statements, notes and remuneration report of Australian Agricultural Company Limited for the year ended 31 March 2025 are in accordance with the Corporations Act 2001, including: - Giving a true and fair view of its financial position as at 31 March 2025 and of its performance for the year ended on that date. - ii.
 Complying with Australian Accounting Standards and Corporations Regulations 2001. - b.
 The financial statements and notes also comply with International Financial Reporting Standards as disclosed in note G2. - c.
-There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 2.
-This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the year to 31 March 2024. - 3.
+There are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - d.
+The Consolidated Entity Disclosure Statement as at 31 March 2025 is true and correct. - This declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the year to 31 March 2025. - 3.
 In the opinion of the Directors, as at the date of this declaration, there are reasonable grounds to believe that the members of the Closed Group identified in note F9 will be able to meet any obligations or liabilities to which they are or may become subject, by virtue of the Deed of Cross Guarantee.